Ordered asymptotic classes of finite structures

-\textbf{Abstract.} In this paper we introduce the concept of $\mathcal{O}$-asymptotic classes of finite structures, melding ideas coming from 1-dimensional asymptotic classes and $\mathcal{O}$-minimality.
-The results we present here include a cell-decomposition result for $\mathcal{O}$-asymptotic classes and a classification of their infinite ultraproducts: Every infinite ultraproduct of structures in an $\mathcal{O}$-asymptotic class is superrosy of $\uth$-rank 1, and NTP$_2$ (in fact, inp-minimal).
+We introduce the concept of o-asymptotic classes of finite structures, melding ideas coming from 1-dimensional asymptotic classes and o-minimality.
+Along with several examples and non-examples of these classes, we present some classification theory results of their infinite ultraproducts: Every infinite ultraproduct of structures in an o-asymptotic class is superrosy of $\uth$-rank 1, and NTP$_2$ (in fact, inp-minimal).